brilles/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The biggest difference between .forEach and .map is data mutation. .forEach mutates the original array while .map does not(it creates a new one).
+Because of this, .forEach does not follow the traditional functional programming paradigm and can have an increased probabilty of side effects/bugs.

 2. What is the difference between a function and a method?

+While a function is a stand alone block of code with its own scope, a method is the same thing but inside of a object.
+The method is simply a special function bound to the object's scope that it lives in.

 3. What is closure?

+Closure is the concept of nested functions having access to their parent scope(passing variables down).
+As functions are nested within each other, they have access to outside variables.
+If a variable is not defined in a functions scope, it will look outward its scope for context.

 4. Describe the four rules of the 'this' keyword.

+The 4 rules if the 'this' keyword:
+1) Window/Global binding: when in global scope, the 'this' value will be that of the console/ window object.
+2) Implicit/Automatic Binding: When a function is called with a dot, the object before the dot is 'this'.
+3) Explicit Binding: when .call or .apply is used, 'this' is explicitly defined.
+By expicitly calling objects with a new context using .call and .apply, we can overtide what the constuctor objects get set to.
+4) New Binding: When a constructor function is used, 'this' refers to the specific instance of the object that is made by the constructor.

 5. Why do we need super() in an extended class?

+super() is needed in an extended class because it is used to tell the parent's constuctor to be aware of the child's attributes (and the other way around).
+The super() function abstracts away the Object.create(this, Class) syntax.
+Using extends and super together make it very easy to make object inheritance stuctures quickly.

 ## Project Set up